Integration Guides

 const mem = await createMemory({ provider: 'openai', baseURL: 'https://api.perplexity.ai', apiKey: process.env.PERPLEXITY_API_KEY, model: 'sonar-pro', licenceKey: process.env.VEKTOR_LICENCE_KEY });

 Persistent cross-session memory for CrewAI multi-agent pipelines.
-A Python adapter is in progress — drop-in VektorMemory class for any CrewAI agent.
+Drop-in VektorMemory class for any CrewAI agent.
+Local HTTP bridge, zero cloud dependency.

 Vex — Memory Portability